pingswept/design-for-fab/content/_index.md

 ## Who should take this class? ##

 Everyone is welcome to enroll in Design for Fabrication.
 Historically, the class fills with seniors of various engineering majors because they get enrollment priority over juniors and A&S students.
-Most of the students are mechanical engineers, but we've had students from biomedical engineering, electrical engineering, engineering physics, and data science before.
+Most of the students are mechanical engineers, but we've had students from biomedical engineering, computer science, data science, electrical engineering, and engineering physics before.
 The students who perform best are those who enjoy building stuff. **Fabrication can be time-intensive and often frustrating.
 Do not take this class just because you think that it will be easier than some other engineering elective.**

 ## Projects from the past ##